pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 an alarm zone defined in *key*'s metadata.

 Secondly, the plugin maintains a digest of current alarm notifications.
-The digest is a JSON object whose properties are notified *key*s with values equivalent to their associated notification.
+The digest is a JSON object whose property keys are notified *key*s with the associated notification object as their value.
 This digest provides a convenient data set for use by software annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined, suppressable, output channels each with an alarm state that is dependent upon the consolidated alarm states of notifications in the digest.
+Thirdly, the plugin operates zero or more user-defined, suppressable, output channels each with an alarm state that is dependent upon the alarm states it is configured to respond to and the consolidated alarm states of notifications in the digest.
-In this context 'consolidated' means that if a particular alarm state is present in any digest notification, then the digest as a whole is considered to be in that alarm state.
+In this context 'consolidated' means that if a particular alarm state is present in any digest notification, then the digest as a whole is considered to be in that consilidated alarm state.

-An active output channel can be individually suppressed by supplying a transient true value on a specified key.
+An active output channel can be suppressed by supplying a transient true value on a configured key.
-Suppression is applied at the digest notification level and applies to just those alarm stated configured for the output channel.
+Suppression is applied at the digest notification level and applies to just those alarm states for wghich the output channel is configured.
-This means that if a new notification appears or an existing notification changes state then the alarm channel will go active again.
+This means that if a new notification appears or an existing notification changes state then the alarm channel may go active again.
 This mechanism allows the easy implementation of a 'silence alarm' function on selected output channels.